Timescale Cloud: Performance, Scale, Enterprise

 • You primarily run aggregations and range scans, where indexes may not provide meaningful speedups.

-To speed up your queries using secondary indexes you enable hypercore TAM on your hypertable in the columnstore:
+To speed up your queries using secondary indexes, you enable hypercore TAM on your columnstore policy:

 1. Create a table with the desired columns and constraints